-You can offer better rewards and exclusive content with the increasing rank, which is a great way for keeping users engaged.
-Normally, mobile loyalty apps have the scale of a customer’s rank on the Home Screen — it strengthens the gamble of leveling up.
+You can offer better rewards and exclusive content for people at a higher rank, which is a great way to keep users engaged.
+Normally, mobile loyalty apps have the scale of a customer’s rank on the Home Screen — that strengthens the gamble of leveling up.

-Thus, to level up customers need to reach a milestone.
-For example, you can gradually guide your customers from a 3% to 10% discount with milestones at 5% and 7%.
+Thus, to level up, customers will need to reach a milestone.
+For example, you can gradually guide your customers from a 3% to a 10% discount with milestones at 5% and 7%.
 This is a win-win situation.

 For greater user engagement, you might give rewards for upgrading the tier.
-It can be anything from points to coupons and unique in-app gifts (avatars, emojis, etc.).
+It can be anything from points to coupons to unique in-app gifts (avatars, emojis, etc.).

-In terms of the development process, your Tech Partners most likely can take it up — third-party providers or APIs are optional here.
+In terms of the development process, your Tech Partners can most likely take that up; third-party providers or APIs are optional here.

-Leaderboards are another great way to keep users engaged and create a feeling of the need to be, roughly speaking, more loyal than the others.
+Leaderboards are another great way to keep users engaged and create a feeling of “the need to be more loyal than others.”

 Naturally, you can offer incentives and benefits for those who are at the top to keep customers motivated and engaged.

-But here’s the thing.
-It can be somewhat unfair that newbies would be on the same list with regulars who are using your products/services for several months.
+However, here’s the thing.
+It would be somewhat unfair if newbies landed on the same list as regulars who have been using your products/services for several months.

-So, what we suggest you can do is make several leaderboards for each group of customers divided by the time they joined your app.
-Per se, it can be:
+So, what we suggest you is to make several leaderboards for each separate group of customers based on the time they joined your app.
+For example, that’s what the different leaderboards can be:

-In this way, you can create a never-ending flow of customers on the leaderboard with a more or less fair system of evaluation.
-Surely, those who are on the 3rd week of their journey with your company still have higher chances of being at the top, compared to those who joined a couple of days ago, but isn’t it the point though?
+This way, you can create a never-ending flow of customers on the leaderboard with a more or less fair system of evaluation.
+Surely, those who are on the 3rd week of their journey with your company still have higher chances of being at the top compared to those who joined a couple of days ago, but isn’t that the point?

-These are companies with a ready-to-use financial infrastructure that you can implement into your app or website with their API, without having to set up your own.
+These are companies with a ready-to-use financial infrastructure that you can implement into your app or website with their APIs without having to set up your own.

 You can offer: